 - No up-front money required.
 Your agent only gets paid when you do, and they never charge an author up-front fees.
 You don’t have to spend money on editing, book covers, design, or formatting.

 - Reaching bookshops and libraries.
 You’re more likely to see your book in a bookshop or library.

 - Events are easier to access.
-Unfortunately there’s still a stigma and a lack of understanding surrounding indie publishing, so many events and signings are only accessible by traditionally published authors.
+Unfortunately there’s still some stigma surrounding indie publishing, especially when it comes to events, so many are only accessible by traditionally published authors.

 - Selling rights.
 Your agent can try to sell radio/TV/film/audio rights for your book alongside print, giving you more publication opportunities in different formats.

 - Translation rights.
 Your agent can submit your work for consideration to foreign publishers.